cisco-open/jalapeno/infra/grafana/README.md

 Grafana is Jalapeno's visual dashboard and metric-visualization tool.

-Jalapeno's data-pipeline popualtes the time-series database [InfluxDB](../influxdb) with metrics regarding the state of the network.
+Jalapeno's data-pipeline populates the time-series database [InfluxDB](../influxdb) with metrics regarding the state of the network.
 Jalapeno's instance of Grafana loads InfluxDB as its data-source.

 Grafana can have any number of graphical representations of the health of the network, including historical bandwidth usage, historical latency metrics, and more.